By Philipp Gortan, on October 9, 2019

 I don’t remember having found any serious competition to Gentics Mesh that would meet our requirements.

 Besides Gentics Mesh, we looked at the commercial Craft CMS, but quickly decided to go with Gentics Mesh: Craft CMS lacked the documentation comparable with Gentics Mesh’s API developer documentation.
 You know, as a developer I don’t like losing time and getting the grasp of it in the first few minutes is crucial to me.
-In less than 1 hour I understood how Gentics Mesh worked — and this was not the case with Craft CMS — so we decided to use Gentics Mesh.
+In less than 1 hour I understood how Gentics Mesh works — and this was not the case with Craft CMS — so we decided to use Gentics Mesh.

 Gentics Mesh was in beta when we started the project — and even when we went live — but we were ready to take the risk.
 It’s now an almost stable solution — as long as we don’t update production right after every release :-)